isc-projects/kea/doc/sphinx/arm/hooks-limits.rst

 The configured value of ``0`` packets is a convenient way of disabling packet processing for certain clients entirely.
-As such, it means its literal value and is not a special value for disabling limiting altogether as it might be imagined.
-Disabling limiting altogether is achieved by removing the ``"rate-limit"`` leaf configuration entry, the ``"limits"`` map around it or the user context around it or the hook library configuration.
-The same can be said about the value of ``0`` in lease limiting.
-However, that use case is best achieved with rate limiting as it puts less computational strain on Kea since the action of dropping the request or sending a NAK is decided earlier on.
+As such, it means its literal value and is not a special value for disabling limiting altogether, as might be imagined.
+Disabling limiting entirely is achieved by removing the ``"rate-limit"`` leaf configuration entry, the ``"limits"`` map or user context around it, or the hook library configuration.
+The same applies to the value of ``0`` in lease limiting.
+However, that use case is best achieved with rate limiting; it puts less computational strain on Kea, since the action of dropping the request or sending a NAK is decided earlier.

-Inasmuch as rate limiting is regarded, client classes are evalated at the ``pkt4_receive`` and the ``pkt6_receive`` callout respectively so that rate limits are checked as early as possible in the packet processing cycle.
+In terms of rate limiting, client classes are evalated at the ``pkt4_receive`` and the ``pkt6_receive`` callout, respectively, so that rate limits are checked as early as possible in the packet-processing cycle.
 Thus, only those classes which are assigned to the packet solely via an independent test expression can be used.
 Classes that depend on host reservations or the special ``BOOTP`` or ``KNOWN`` classes, and classes that are marked with ``"only-if-required": true``, cannot be rate limited.
-See :ref:`the classification steps <classify-classification-steps>` to have the full picture on what client classes can be used to limit packet rate.
+See :ref:`the classification steps <classify-classification-steps>` for more details on which client classes can be used to limit the packet rate.

 Rate limits based on subnet are enforced only on the initially selected subnet for a given packet.
-If the selected subnet is subsequently changed, as may be the case for subnets in a shared-network or when reselection is enabled in libraries such as the RADIUS hook, rate limits on the newly selected subnet will be ignored.
+If the selected subnet is subsequently changed, as may be the case for subnets in a shared network or when reselection is enabled in libraries such as the RADIUS hook, rate limits on the newly selected subnet are ignored.
 In other words, packets are gated only by the rate limit on the original subnet.

 .. note::

-    It can be tempting to think that assigning a rate limit of ``n`` packets per time unit results in ``n`` DORA or ``n`` SARR exchanges.
-By default, all inbound packets are counted.
-That means that a full message exchange accounts for 2 packets.
-To achieve the desired effect of counting an exchange only once, you may use client class rate limiting with a test expression that binds ``pkt4.msgtype`` to DHCPDISCOVER messages or ``pkt6.msgtype`` to SOLICIT messages.
+    It may seem logical to think that assigning a rate limit of ``n`` packets per time unit results in ``n`` DORA or ``n`` SARR exchanges.
+However, by default, all inbound packets are counted - meaning that a full message exchange accounts for two packets.
+To achieve the effect of counting an exchange only once, use client-class rate-limiting with a test expression that binds ``pkt4.msgtype`` to DHCPDISCOVER messages or ``pkt6.msgtype`` to SOLICIT messages.